 By purchasing online through a Chinese portal, not only can you save money on shipping, it also gets delivered so much faster.

 Granted, as somebody who has purchased quite a few items online here in China, there are some definite drawbacks, not the least of which is a selection that is mostly geared toward Chinese people, not foreigners.
-Also, most of these sites don’t offer an English-language alternative, so you’ll need to be able to read Chinese.
+Also, most of these websites don’t offer an English-language alternative, so you’ll need to be able to read Chinese.

 Note: It is possible to purchase on some of these sites using an international credit card, but it’s not always simple to set up.